 (From an Australian Industry Perspective)

-In the article above I outlined reasons why companies outsource and described key drivers for successful third party logistics (3PL) relationships.
+In this article: Outsourcing transport and warehousing: How to be Successful, I outlined reasons why companies outsource and described key drivers for successful third party logistics (3PL) relationships.
 In this volume I briefly describe five pricing options which are commonly used in Australia and how to ensure that the 3PL is honest, together with the four most contentious issues confronting customers as they enter 3PL contracts.

 Pricing Options – Warehousing